Your cart is currently empty!

-There are several studies showing that red light therapy can have excellent results in alleviating anxiety.
+There are several studies showing that near-infrared and red light therapy help with anxiety symptoms.

 There are different types of anxiety.
 Some are natural reactions to extreme life situations, while others can have completely different causes, symptoms, and manifestations.

 According to the Anxiety and Depression Association of America:

 “Anxiety disorders are the most common mental illness in the U.S., affecting 40 million adults in the United States age 18 and older, or 18.1% of the population every year.”

 So far, the most positive results in treating anxiety disorders are achieved with therapy, medication, and alternative treatment options, such as yoga, meditation, and acupuncture.

 Science is always on the lookout for new promising treatments for this type of disorder and now red light therapy is here, showing excellent results in various studies.

 In simple terms, red light therapy eliminates the lack of energy that accompanies low mood and anxiety.
 Red light therapy can increase the efficacy and integrity of mitochondria – the ‘powerhouse’ of the cell.
 This energy is then distributed where it is needed the most.